-If you haven’t already signed up to run the Kaiser Permanente Half Marathon, 10K & 5K, now’s the time to register – pricing goes up this Sunday!
+If you haven’t already signed up to run the Kaiser Permanente Half Marathon, 10K & 5K, you can register here for the San Francisco Bay Area’s most popular running event!

 Q: Why Do I Need a Training Plan?

 A: The right plan will help you train all the different factors that will affect you on race day.
 And a good training schedule helps you plan for and accomplish various types of runs and training sessions in a week, without the risk of overtraining or injury.

 Q: What Makes a Good Training Plan?

 A: Preparing for a half marathon, 10K or 5K is a long-term goal, not something you can accomplish quickly.
 A good training schedule takes into consideration the whole process, not just what you want to do in the next week or two.
 For example, you want easy runs in the mix to allow your body to recover from harder training sessions.